codatio/codat-docs/blog/240716-service-email-coming-soon.md

 authors: ajacksoncodat
 ---

-We'll soon be launching our new service email feature.
-Automatically inform your customers when they need to reconnect their integration, their banking connection is due to expire, and more.
+We'll be launching our new service email feature soon.
+Use it to automatically inform your customers when they need to reconnect their integration, their banking connection is due to expire, and more.

 **You can opt in early to benefit from this functionality.**